Geo0451/LLvis/README.md

 # LLvis
 Visualize and interact with a linked list formed from a user inputted string.
-Written in c++ with raylib for graphics
+TUI only for now.